BigPolarBear1/Factorization_new/README.md

 I wonder... there suddenly is this massive surge of ideas in my head... there's definitely a lot to explore here...
 I think with everything I know..
 I can make it work much better in the second degree, without having to go to higher degree polynomials...
 I feel almost certain I can.

 OOOOOH!!!
 If I group quadratic coefficients together, that require the same amount of N to be subtracted to reach 0, like I do in my uploaded quadratic sieve PoC... then from there I should be somehow be able to generate small polynomials in the second degree...
 I can see it abstractly in my head already and I feel confident that is how to do it...
 I'll need to work out the actual math though.

+I dont see why I cant just use small polynomials mod p instead of mod N..
+I am suddenly having a very omnious foreboding feeling.
+Like, oh shit.
+Part of me hopes, when I run the numberd tomorrow, it isnt possible.
+If it does work, then fuck.
+I hope I cant get it to work tonorrow.
+Bc the CIA will 100% kill me if it works since they hate trans people.